So you are interested in keeping bees!

 - Attend the summer workshops

-- Attend the VBA summer meeting and local club meetings
+- Attend the VBA summer and Winter meetings and the local club meetings.

 - Those who currently have bees or have bees on order will be given priority for a mentor ahead of those who do not have bees or have bees ordered.